 For the FY 2022 and FY 2023 biennium (July 1, 2021 ‐June 30, 2023), approximately $70 million is available each year for funding from the Environment and Natural Resources Trust Fund.
 As of April 2, 2021, the Legislative‐Citizen Commission on Minnesota Resources (LCCMR) received 220 proposals requesting a total of approximately $178 million.
-This RFP process is for funding beginning July 1, 2022.
+31 proposals withdrew after the passage of the 2020 and 2021 ENRTF appropriations, resulting in a revised total of 189 proposals requesting a total of approximately $142 million.
+This RFP process is for funding beginning July 1, 2021.

-On June 16-17, members will select a subset of high‐ranking proposals to invite for presentation before the LCCMR on July 6-8 and 13-15 in order to receive further consideration.
-On July 28-29, LCCMR will make final selection and funding allocation decisions.
-These selected projects will be presented to the 2022 Minnesota Legislature as the official LCCMR recommendations for spending from the Environment and Natural Resources Trust Fund.Proposals Received Summary and Process
+LCCMR reviews and evaluates all proposals against their 10 adopted evaluation criteria.
+On July 6, members selected 99 proposals requesting a total of approximately $106 million to invite in for a presentation before the LCCMR on July 13, 15, 20, and 27-29 in order to receive further consideration.
+On August 26, the LCCMR will make final selection and funding allocation decisions.
+These selected projects will be presented to the 2022 Minnesota Legislature as the official LCCMR recommendations for spending from the Environment and Natural Resources Trust Fund.Proposals Selected for Presentations Summary and Process

 DEADLINE: Friday, April 2, 2021 at 4:30PM